 Opposite the Sheikh Lotfullah Mosque, is

-the six-storey Ali Qapu Palace, a royal residence used by Shah
+the six-story Ali Qapu Palace, a royal residence used by Shah

 Abbas to host his formal meetings.
-It is Completed at the end of sixteenth
+It is Completed at the end of the sixteenth

 Depicted on the reverse of 20,000 riyals banknotes, is a national treasure,